 Beach-fx handles economic considerations at the Lot and Damage Element levels.
-These considerations include armor construction costs at the Lot level and the extent of damage and rebuilding costs at the Damage Element level.
-When damages occur in Beach-fx, Damage Elements may be partially rebuilt depending on the extent of modeled damage.
-Beach-fx calculates rebuild costs as the difference in the structures depreciated replacement value before and after the damage occurs.
+These considerations include armor construction costs at the Lot level, and the extent of damage and rebuilding costs at the Damage Element level.
 Section 2.2 will provide further detail on the Lot and Damage Element attribute data that makes up the structure inventory for this project area.